-Prerequisite: Admission to Teacher Education program and College of Education field experience documentation required and MEDT 3401 and READ 3251 and CEPD 4101 and SPED 3713 and SPED 4709 and READ 4253
+Prerequisite: Admission to Teacher Education and College of Education field experience documentation required

 Field experience in the public schools under the supervision of an experienced, qualified classroom teacher in the field of intended certification.
 This field experience supports coursework in the general program in special education.
 Requires full time participation in a school setting for part of the semester.